{ Banner Image }

 The situation described above is commonly referred to as the “battle of the forms.”
 Article 2 favors the formation of contracts, even where the parties’ terms and conditions are entirely inconsistent.
 Michigan law provides that “conduct by both parties which recognizes the existence of a contract is sufficient to establish a contract for sale although the writings of the parties do not otherwise establish a contract.”
 MCL 440.2207.

 Article 2 determines the existence of a contract by evaluating whether the writings of the parties are an offer, acceptance, or counter-offer.
 The analysis begins when one party makes an offer.
 In our example, the quotation by the supplier is an offer to sell on certain terms.
 In order to form a contract based on the terms of the quotation, the purchaser must provide “a definite and seasonable expression of acceptance.”
 Id. at (1).
-When the purchaser responds with a purchase order and its own terms and conditions, the response is treated as either an acceptance with additional terms or a counter offer (a rejection of the initial offer and the making of a new offer).
+When the purchaser responds with a purchase order and its own terms and conditions, the response is treated as either an acceptance with additional terms or a counter-offer (a rejection of the initial offer and the making of a new offer).
 Once the exchange of forms is complete, the parties have an enforceable contract to the extent they agree on terms.
 The question, then, is how to treat the additional or different terms.

 Here, the default rules of Article 2 apply.
 In this scenario, additional terms automatically become part of the contract unless (1) the other party’s offer limits acceptance to that party’s terms, (2) the additional terms materially alter the contract, or (3) the other party has already objected to the additional terms or objects within a reasonable time after receipt.
 Id. at (2).
 Accordingly, if you receive additional terms from a counter-party and do nothing, those terms become part of the contract.